rsethur/validate-metrics/README.md

       # what interval you want the metrics data for.
 In the below case it is 1 minute
       interval: PT1M
       # start & end time (see inputs section in this doc below for details on format)
+      # Note: instead you can also use num_intervals which will compute start and end time based on current time (see inputs section in this doc below for details on format)
       start_time: "02-21-2021 21:52:00"
       end_time: "02-21-2021 22:30:00"
       # what is the threshold value you want to compare each of the metric values against